yashmadan123/DA-100-Analyzing-Data-with-Power-BI/Instructions/Labs/02-load-data-with-power-query-in-power-bi-desktop.md

 	![Picture 5673](Linked_image_Files/02-load-data-with-power-query-in-power-bi-desktop_image54.png)

-7. Right-click either of the select column headers, and then in the context menu, select **Unpivot Other Columns**.
+7. Right-click either of the selected column headers and then in the context menu, select **Unpivot Other Columns**.

 	![Picture 5674](Linked_image_Files/02-load-data-with-power-query-in-power-bi-desktop_image55.png)